MarBry111/Fake-News-Detection-for-statements-in-Polish-Language/README.md

 ####  StyloMetrix (polish dataset)

-Adding the StyloMetrix values (89 of them) to the end ogf HerBERT embbedings and improving size from 1024 to ~1100 gave the best results.
+Adding the StyloMetrix values (89 of them) to the end of HerBERT embedding and improving size from 1024 to ~1100 gave the best results.
 Model was able to obtain accuracy higher than for Adapters approach described in previous section (in case of topic driven approach).

+What is interesting usage of only StyloMetrix features gave quiet good results.

 The main disadvantage of this solution is fact that it can't be used for data different than English and Polish - due to "the tool" limitations.